cmordinibluhm/pic_10_c_final_project/readme.md

 more flexibility than the other QGraphicsItems.

 SUCCESS: spikes class sends player back to the starting point successfully.
 The spikes only come to one point in the middle of the object, but it works.
-It's a little too touchy right now, in that the player gets sent back when it seems like it is far enough away that it shouldnt be.
+It's a little too touchy right now, in that the player gets sent back when it seems like it is far enough away that it shouldn't be.
 I might have to figure out how to add a hitbox to the phase_changer class.

 ### Commit 18